 Sabbath — What is it?
 Should Believers Observe It?

-The first question we want to address here is: What is the Sabbath?
+The first question we need to address here is: What is the Sabbath?
 Then we’ll consider if New Covenant believers are obligated to observe it.
 And, if so, how?

 There are some misconceptions about the Sabbath, so let’s read God’s specific instructions to the Israelites on this issue: